 Visit your GP and ask for a second, even third opinions.
 If you want more information about where you might go and who might be appropriate to see, ask us at brainstrust, ask your consultant or your GP.
 Get your GP on your side – they can unlock so much for you.

 We can also help.
 Contact email@example.com.
-We can’t give you a second opinion, but we know a man (or lady) who can – at one of the leading neurosurgical centres in the UK.
+We can’t give you a second opinion, but we know someone who can – at one of the leading neurosurgical centres in the UK.

 And then there is also Trustedoctor.
 Trustedoctor enables patients to access the right specialist anywhere in the world, regardless of geographical location.
 The comprehensive doctor profiles provide all of the information that a patient requires to decide for themselves who is the best fit for their specific condition.
 This resource enables you to: